 When it comes to how much to bring to Korea for 7 days or 14 days do check the weather forecast.
 I went in summer and it was hot hot hot!!
 But I do know the temperature drops alot in the winter.

 Do you need a Visa for Two Weeks in Korea?

 It can be a real pain trying to figure out if you need a visa for a country and then all the hassle of figuring out how to apply, how long you can go without your passport, when the embassy is open etc.

 iVisa has completely revolutionised this process and put it all online and make it super simple and paper and hassle-free!
 Using iVisa is one of my top travel tips!

 NB: Citizens of the United States, Great Britain, Australia and Canada do not need a Visa for Korea if they are staying less than 90 days.
 Do double check that this still holds when you book your airfares.

 Flights to Korea:

-And here are some of the best articles that I have found about Great Things to do in South Korea:
+To help you in planning a trip to South Korea here are some of the best articles that I have found about Great Things to do in South Korea.